openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md

                         shape to the layout required by Inference Engine (N,C,H,W).
 The shape should not contain undefined dimensions (? or -1) and should fit the dimensions defined in the input operation of the graph.
+Boundaries of undefined dimension can be specified with ellipsis, for example [1,1..10,128,128].
+One boundary can be undefined, for example [1,..100] or [1,3,1..,1..].
 If there are multiple inputs in the model, --input_shape should contain definition of shape for each input separated by a comma, for example: [1,3,227,227],[2,4] for a